 Given the hierarchy in (42), it is tempting to compare it with the structure of the Italian left periphery proposed in Rizzi (1997).
-As noted at the outset of the paper, he proposes the structure in (44).
+As noted at the outset of this paper, he proposes the structure in (44).

-(44) [Force [(Topic) [(Focus) [(Topic) [Finite [{TP}...]]]]]]
+(44) [Force [(Topic) [(Focus) [(Topic) [Finite [{TP} ...]]]]]]

 Ka, being the question marker, is plausibly a Force head.
 To occupies a higher C position that does not appear in (44).
 Let us call this C 'Report', following Lahiri (1991).
 Finally, no is analyzed as Finite in Hiraiwa and Ishihara (2002).
-As it occupies the lowest C position in (42), this fits the hierarchy in (44) well.9 Further, the children's overgeneration of no in relative clauses discussed above receives a straightforward interpretation under this analysis.
-Although it is a bit unclear what force relative clauses have, it is not surprising if children produce relative clauses as FiniteP.
+As it occupies the lowest C position in (42), this fits the hierarchy in (44) well.
+Further, the children's overgeneration of no in relative clauses discussed above receives a straightforward interpretation under this analysis.
+It is unclear what force relative clauses have, and it is unlikely that children consider relative clauses ForceP.
+On the other hand, it is not surprising if children produce them as FiniteP.
 Then, they would overgenerate no in the head position.
 In the remainder of this subsection, I introduce another piece of suggestive evidence from Matsumoto (2010) for this analysis of no.